BlockhostOfficial/ddos-prot-mc-servers/README.md

 - Nothing really at the moment, if you have to choose between OVH and PhoenixNAP, get ovh as their ddos protection is better there

 ### Large networks
-- Tempest.net - same ddos protection as BuyVM but it can handle MUCH more traffic (10 Gbit Port Speed), you might aswell just host your server on their dedicated server unless you have a huge network and you just need ddos protection
+- Tempest.net - same ddos protection as BuyVM but it can handle MUCH more traffic (10 Gbit Port Speed), you might aswell just host your server on their dedicated server unless you have a huge network and you just need ddos protection.
+Their locations: https://tempest.net/network.
 - Cloudflare - if you have the money, go for it, hypixel uses cloudflare

 ### Other